 I don’t like either of these pricing tactics, but WHC is certainly not alone in using them.
 The good news is that WHC doesn’t use auto-upselling (where add-ons are automatically selected at checkout) so you can check out without scrutinising your basket for hidden extras.

-WHC accepts payment via Mastercard and Visa, as well as PayPal or wire transfer (Canadian bank accounts only).
-If you change your mind within the first 30 days, you can cancel and get a full refund – minus the cost of your domain name, which cannot be refunded.
+WHC offers various payment options including Mastercard and Visa, as well as PayPal or wire transfer (limited to Canadian bank accounts).
+If you decide to cancel your subscription within the initial 30-day period, you are eligible for a full refund.
+Please note that the cost of your domain name, which is non-refundable, will be deducted from the refund amount.

 Cancelling Your Account